 The per curiam Supreme Court decision in Kimm v.
 Rosenberg, 363 U.S. 405 (1960), focused chiefly on the self-incrimination provision of the Fifth Amendment, but it also had implications for First Amendment freedoms.
-In this case, the Court sustained denial of the petitioner’s application to have his deportation from the country suspended, finding that Section 19(c) of the Immigration Act of 1917 as amended the following year and the Internal Security Act of 1950 made communists ineligible for suspension of deportation and that the burden was on the petitioner to show he was eligible for such suspension.
+In this case, the Court sustained denial of the petitioner’s application to have his deportation from the country suspended.
+They found that Section 19(c) of the Immigration Act of 1917, as amended the following year, and the Internal Security Act of 1950 made Communists ineligible for suspension of deportation and that the burden was on the petitioner to show he was eligible for such suspension.

 Diamond Kimm, an immigrant who had been in the United States for many years, had applied for a suspension of an order deporting him to Korea, but during the deportation hearing he invoked his Fifth Amendment right to refuse to say whether he belonged to the Communist Party.
 The hearing officer then denied the suspension, which was affirmed by the Board of Immigration Appeals and the Ninth U.S. Circuit Court of Appeals.

 Court found that Kimm had a responsibility to supply information that had a bearing on his case

 On appeal, the majority of the Supreme Court held that the Internal Security Act of 1950 had amended the Immigration Act of 1918 to include Communists among those who could be deported.
 In the majority’s view, any application for suspension was “a matter of discretion and of administrative grace,” requiring an application to supply any information that would have a direct bearing on an individual’s eligibility.

 Dissenters argued the "presumption of innocence"